3 currency risk management tools every business needs

 A forward contract eliminates the risk of exchange rate fluctuation by allowing the user to hedge expected foreign currency transactions by locking in a price today for a transaction that will take place in the future.
 For importers and those paying overseas suppliers, predicting and projecting future cash flow can eliminate uncertainty when doing business abroad.
 Forward contracts can usually be fixed for up to a year and give companies greater reassurance that if exchange rates change unfavourably, profit margins will not be negatively affected.
 There is also the added security of transparency as businesses will also know the exact sums involved when dealing with overseas suppliers.

 Let’s assume that an Irish importer purchases an item from a UK supplier in Pounds Sterling with payment due in 30 days.
 She can wait to see what the EUR/GBP rate will be on that date or she can lock in the current rate with a forward contract.
-When payment is due she can simply contact her payment solution provider like Fexco to pay the Sterling proceeds of the contract to the supplier.
+When payment is due she can simply contact a currency risk management company like Fexco to pay the Sterling proceeds of the contract to the supplier.
 The fixed rate now protects the importer from the potential for a sharp move against her when she makes the payment.

 The Brexit Impact